Juggernaut Blu-ray Movie

 Juggernaut made its high-definition debut nearly a decade ago with this release, which was also produced by Kino Lorber.
 This reissue is sourced from the same old master, but the technical presentation of the film is different.

 The new presentation of the film benefits from proper gamma levels and an optimized encode.
 I have the previous release in my library and was able to run several comparisons.
 If you have a bigger screen, the reissue definitely offers some small but meaningful improvements.
 For example, outdoor and darker indoor footage looks noticeably tighter now, though density levels in the darkest areas are still a bit shaky.
 Depth is very good, even in areas where the original cinematography introduces some fluctuations.
 Color balance is very convincing as well.
-Yes, there is room for some improvements that can strengthen saturation levels, but the overall balance and temperature of the visuals is solid.
-I noticed small image instability in some areas, but they are present on the previous presentation of the film as well.
+Yes, there is room for some improvements that can strengthen saturation levels, but the overall balance and temperature of the visuals are solid.
+I noticed small image instabilities in some areas, but they are present on the previous presentation of the film as well.
 Some minor nicks and blemishes remain, but there are no large cuts, warped or torn frames to report.
 All in all, despite the age of the master, I think that Juggernaut has a very attractive organic appearance.
 (Note: This is a Region-A "locked" Blu-ray release.
 Therefore, you must have a native Region-A or Region-Free player in order to access its content).

 Juggernaut Blu-ray Movie, Audio Quality 4.5 of 5